carefree0910/carefree-portable/README.md

 > See [Roadmap](https://carefree0910.me/carefree-portable-doc/docs/about/roadmap) for more details.

+## AI PC

+AI PC is a 'new' concept that Intel proposed (see [here](https://www.intel.com/content/www/us/en/products/docs/processors/core-ultra/ai-pc.html)).
+Since AI PC users often have zero knowledge about programming, it is important to provide them with a portable version of the AI project.
+This is where `carefree-portable` 📦️ comes in handy!

 ## Highlights

 - **Portable**: The generated portable project can be used directly without any extra requirements.